CoderChristopher/MusicPlayerTracker/README.md

 	countplaytime.php: This script performs a simple MYSQL query to figure out how many plays a particular track has.

-	delete.php: This is the script that delete an audio file from the system, its associated SQL Track Info, and also all of the tracks records.
+	delete.php: This is the script that deletes an audio file from the system, its associated SQL Track Info, and also all of the track's records.

 	index.php: A simple page the redirects a base request to the